Updated: Feb 2

 Jeremy's On The Hill loves seeing you and your dogs.
 They have a large covered patio for you to enjoy their outstanding cuisines.
 Jeremy and his family love dogs so much they even provide fresh dog treats made on the farm.

 One of Julian's newest restaurants, Heroes, has a nice patio for you to enjoy a fabulous meal with your furry friend by your side.

 Fort Cross Old Timely Adventures and Julian Old Time Photography welcome all dogs as long as Doreen Cross gets to snuggle with them.
 In addition to free snuggles, they have water bowls throughout the fort.

 Come spend the night with your furry friends just blocks from Main Street Julian in the Julian, CA Historic Apple & Gold Town A-Frame.
 This cozy apartment really couldn't be in a better location, it right across the street from Nickle Beer!

 For those looking for a more cabin feel, check out the Whispering Pines Historical Cabin.

 Tucked away in one of Julian's famous apple orchards you can find The Apple Lane Cottage.
 This adorable house is also known as The Olde Julian Farmhouse.

 An Eagle In The Pines Cabin is located just one mile outside of historic Julian.
-"This warm and cozy retreat has all the comforts you could hope for, two bedrooms and two full bathrooms, a Full Modern Kitchen and a comfortable living room."
-And you guest it, it's pet friendly!
+"This warm and cozy retreat has all the comforts you could hope for, two bedrooms and two full bathrooms, a Full Modern Kitchen, and a comfortable living room."
+And you guessed it, it's pet friendly!